emmanuelramasso/MIXMOD_SEQUENTIAL/README.md

 ![alt text](.images/header.png)

-This is the implementation of [1], which makes use of simulated data (reproducible from these codes) as well as real data [2].
-For ORION-AE data description, check [2] and its [Dataverse repository](https://doi.org/10.7910/DVN/FBRDU0).
+This is the implementation of -@gmmseq_acoustic_emission_2021, which makes use of simulated data (reproducible from these codes) as well as real data -@orion_ae_datasets.
+For ORION-AE data description, check -@orion_ae_datasets and its [Dataverse repository](https://doi.org/10.7910/DVN/FBRDU0).

 ## GMMSEQ: Gaussian Mixture Model with sequentially appearing clusters

 GMMSEQ is a new clustering initially developed to cope with *specificities* of [acoustic emission (AE)](https://www.astm.org/Standards/E1932.htm) signals.
-But it works with general *time-series* as soon as they described by *ordered feature vectors with timestamps*.
+But it works with general *time-series* as soon as they are described by *ordered feature vectors with timestamps*.

 GMMSEQ is a generative model that includes the fact that features are indexed by continuous timestamps.
 The proportions in the GMM are assumed to vary in time according to a model of evolution based on sigmoid functions to represent cumulative occurrence of clusters.